Gauteab/elm-workshop/book/Task-2.md

 The `post` function takes one argument, which is a record with three fields:
 `url`, `body`, and `expect`.
-The `url` field is just a `String`, which is pretty straight foreward.
+The `url` field is just a `String`, which is pretty straight forward.
 The `body` field is a `Body`, which the `Http` module has functions for creating.
 And the `expect` field is of type `Expect msg`, which is a type in the `Http` module describing what we expect the server to return as a response to our request.